 Why Work In Massachusetts?
 Here Are 6 Good Reasons:

 1. It’s the heart of New England.
-Massachusetts’ central locale in the Northeast includes gems like Boston, Nantucket, Martha’s Vineyard and Cape Cod--while Vermont, Maine, Connecticut, Rhode Island and even New York are basically a stone’s throw away.
-Neighboring New Hampshire is also sales-tax free, making shopping jaunts an easy must-do to the state’s many outlet malls and antique shops.
+Massachusetts’ central locale in the Northeast includes gems like Boston, Nantucket, Martha’s Vineyard, and Cape Cod--while Vermont, Maine, Connecticut, Rhode Island, and even New York is basically a stone’s throw away.
+Neighboring New Hampshire is also sales-tax-free, making shopping jaunts an easy must-do to the state’s many outlet malls and antique shops.

 4. Sports.
-The Red Sox and Fenway Park, the Celtics, the Bruins, the Patriots … the list goes on.
-Whatever your sport of choice, at either the college level or pro, Massachusetts is the place to be.
+The Red Sox and Fenway Park, the Celtics, the Bruins, the Patriots … the list go on.
+Whatever your sport of choice, Massachusetts is the place to be at either the college level or pro.
 You’ll even find the Basketball Hall of Fame in Springfield.
-And if you prefer to get out on the athletic field yourself, you’ll find sports clubs for lacrosse, soccer, hockey, softball, rugby and more.
+And if you prefer to get out on the athletic field yourself, you’ll find sports clubs for lacrosse, soccer, hockey, softball, rugby, and more.

 5. It’s heaven for history buffs.
-There are so many historical sites in Massachusetts, it’s hard to know where to start.
+There are so many historical sites in Massachusetts, and it’s hard to know where to start.
 Remember learning about the Mayflower back in kindergarten?
-Well this is where it all went down.
-Visit Plymouth Rock (it’s much smaller than you imagined), walk the Freedom Trail and see the home of Paul Revere, the Old North Church, and more.
-You’ll also find the home of Henry Wadsworth Longfellow, the “Cheers” bar and Lizzie Borden’s house, and you can spend Halloween in the location of the Salem witch trials.
+Well, this is where it all went down.
+Visit Plymouth Rock (it’s much smaller than you imagined), walk the Freedom Trail, and see the home of Paul Revere, the Old North Church, and more.
+You’ll also find the home of Henry Wadsworth Longfellow, the “Cheers” bar, and Lizzie Borden’s house, and you can spend Halloween in the location of the Salem witch trials.
 You can even eat at the oldest restaurant in the country, the Union Oyster House in Boston.
-This short list barely touches the tip of the Americana iceberg that is Massachusetts.
+These shortlists barely touch the tip of the Americana iceberg that is Massachusetts.

 This list is not exhaustive, but you can begin to see that there are numerous reasons to take your nursing skills and your wanderlust to the great state of Massachusetts!

-NurseChoice, a company of AMN Healthcare that specializes in short-term, critical-need travel nursing assignments, currently has a wealth of nursing jobs in MA.
-We offer free housing, plus great pay and other employment benefits, and our recruiters can walk you through the process for getting your Massachusetts nursing license.
+NurseChoice, an AMN Healthcare company specializing in short-term, critical-need travel nursing assignments, currently has many nursing jobs in MA.
+We offer free housing, plus great pay and other employment benefits, and our recruiters can walk you through the process of getting your Massachusetts nursing license.